CycloneDX/license-scanner/README.md

 Usage:
   license-scanner [flags]

 Flags:
   -g, --acceptable          Flag acceptable
-      --addAll string       Add the licenses from SPDX unzipped release --configName string   Base name for config file (default "config") --configPath string   Path to any config files -c, --copyrights          Flag copyrights
+      --addAll string       Add licenses
+      --configName string   Base name for config file (default "config") --configPath string   Path to any config files -c, --copyrights          Flag copyrights
-      --custom string       Custom templates to use (default "default") -d, --debug               Enable debug logging
+      --custom string       Custom templates to use (default "default") --customPath string   Path to external custom templates to use -d, --debug               Enable debug logging
       --dir string          A directory in which to identify licenses -f, --file string         A file in which to identify licenses